 The ARB’s Role in the Property Tax System

-The local property tax system follows the principle of checks and balances.
-An appraisal district board of directors hires the chief appraiser and sets the budget.
+An appraisal district board of directors appoints the ARB members by selecting citizens from the community.
+The appraisal district board also hires the chief appraiser and sets the budget.
 The directors have no authority to set values or appraisal methods.
-The chief appraiser carries out the appraisal district’s legal duties, hires the staff, makes the appraisals, and operates the appraisal office.
+The chief appraiser carries out the appraisal district’s legal duties, hires the staff, appraises property and operates the appraisal office.

-The appraisal review board (ARB) is the judicial part of the system.
+The ARB is the judicial part of the property tax system.
 The ARB is a separate body from the appraisal office and serves a different function.
-It hears and resolves disputes over appraisal matters.
+It hears and resolves protests over appraisal matters.
 This is a very broad and important responsibility, but the ARB must be sensitive to its legal and practical limits.

-First, the ARB only has authority over matters submitted to it.
+First, the ARB only has authority over protests submitted to it.
 The ARB has no role in the day-to-day operations of the appraisal office or in appraising property.